libp2p/specs/multistream-2.0/spec.md

-# Efficient and Sound Protocol Negotiation

-This proposal lays out issues that we've encountered with multistream-select and proposes a replacement protocol.
-It also lays out an upgrade path from multistream-select to the new protocol.

-## Retrospective

-There are 5 concrete issues with multistream select.

-multistream-select:

-1. requires at least one round trip to be sound.
-2. negotiates protocols in series instead of in parallel.
-3. doesn't provide any way to determine which side (possibly both) initiated the connection/negotiation.
-4. is bandwidth inefficient.
-5. punishes long, descriptive, protocol names.

-We ignore 1 and just accept that the protocol has some soundness issues as actually *waiting* for a response for a protocol negotiation we know will almost certainly succeed would kill performance.

-As for 2, we make sure to remember protocols known to be spoken by the remote endpoint so we can try to negotiate a known-good protocol first.
-However, this is still inefficient.

-Issue 3 gets us in trouble with TCP simultaneous connect.
-Basically, we need a protocol where both sides can propose a set of protocols to speak and then deterministically select the *same* protocol.
-Ideally, we'd also *expose* the fact that both sides are initiating to the user.

-By 4, I mean that we repeatedly send long strings (the protocol names) back and forth.
-While long strings *are* more user friendly than, e.g., port numbers, they're, well, long.
-This can introduce bandwidth overheads over 30%.

-Issue 5 is a corollary of issue 4.
-Because we send these protocol names *every* time we negotiate, we don't, e.g., send longer, better protocol names like:

-* /ai/protocol/p2p/bitswap/1.0
-* /ipfs/QmId.../bitswap/1.0

-However, multistream-select was *explicitly designed* with this use-case in mind.
+# Multistream 2.0

+This proposal describes a replacement protocol for multistream-select.

 ## Protocols

-This document proposes 5 new, micro-protocols with two guiding principles:
+This document proposes 6 new, micro-protocols with two guiding principles:

 1. Composition over complexity.
 2. Every byte and round-trip counts.

-The protocols are:
+This document *does not*, in fact, propose a protocol *negotiation* protocol.
+Instead, it proposes a set of stream/protocol management protocols that can be composed to flexibly negotiate protocols.

+First, this document proposes 4 protocol "negotiation" protocols.
+"Negotiation" is in quotes because none of these protocols actually involve negotiating anything.

+1. `multistream/advertise`: Inform the remote end about which protocols we speak and.
+This should partially replace the current identify protocol.
-1. `multistream/use`: declares the protocol being used using a multicodec.
+2. `multistream/use`: Selects the stream's protocol using a multicodec.
-2. `multistream/dynamic`: declares the protocol being used using a string.
+3. `multistream/dynamic`: Selects the stream's protocol using a string protocol name.
-3. `multistream/contextual`: declares the protocol being used using an ephemeral protocol ID defined by the *receiver* for the duration of some session (e.g., an underlying connection).
+4. `multistream/contextual`: Selects the stream's protocol using a protocol ID defined by the *receiver*, valid for the duration of the "session" (underlying connection).
+To use this, the *receiver* must have used the `multistream/advertise` To inform the initiator of *it's* mapping between protocols and contextual IDs.
-4. `multistream/choose`: allows an initiator to optimistically initiate multiple streams, discarding all but one.
-5. `multistream/hello`: inform the remote end about (a) which protocols we speak and (b) which services we are running.
-This should replace both identify and our current "try every protocol" service discovery system.

-This document also proposes an auxiliary protocols that we'll need to complete the picture.
+Second, this document proposes 2 auxiliary protocols that can be used with the 4 multistream protocols to actually negotiate protocols.
+These are *primarily* useful (a) in packet-based protocols (without sessions) and (b) when initially negotiating a transport session (before protocols have been advertised and the stream multiplexer has been configured).

-1. `serial-multiplex`: a simple stream "multiplexer" that can multiplex multiple streams *in serial* over the same connection.
-That is, it allows us to return to the stream to multistream once we're done with it.
-This allows us to *try* a protocol, fail, and fallback on a slow protocol negotiation.
+1. `serial-stream`: A simple stream "multiplexer" that can multiplex multiple streams *in serial* over the same connection.
+That is, it allows us to negotiate a protocol, use it, and then return to multistream.
+It also allows us to speculatively choose a single protocol and then drop back down to multistream if that doesn't work.
+2. `speculative-stream`: A speculative stream "multiplexer" where the initiator can speculatively initiate multiple streams and the receiver must select at most one and discard the others.

-All peers *must* implement `multistream/use` and *should* implement `serial-multiplex`.
+All peers *must* implement `multistream/use` and *should* implement `serial-stream`.
 This combination will allow us to apply a series of quick connection upgrades (e.g., to multistream 3.0) with no round trips and no funny business (learn from past mistakes).

-These protocols were *also* designed to eventually support:

-1. Hardware.
-While we *do* use varints, we avoid using them for lengths in the fast-path protocols (the non-negotiating ones).
-2. Packet protocols.
-All protocols described here are actually unidirectional (at the protocol level, at least) and can work over packet protocols (where the end of the packet is an "EOF").

 Notes:

 1. The "ls" feature of multistream has been removed.
 While useful, this really should be a *protocol*.
-Given the `serial-multiplex` protocol, this shouldn't be an issue.
+Given the `serial-stream` protocol, this shouldn't be an issue as we can run as many sub-protocols over the same stream as we want.
 2. To reduce RTTs, all protocols are unidirectional.
-Even the negotiation protocol, `multistream/choose` (see below for details).
+3. These protocols were *also* designed to eventually support packet protocols (the other reason to be unidirectional and a strong motivator for the `speculative-stream` and `serial-stream` protocols).

+### Multistream Advertise

+Unspeced (for now).
+Really, we just need to send a mapping of protocol names/codecs to contextual IDs (and may be some service discovery information).
+Basically, identify.

 ### Multistream Use

-The multistream/use protocol is simply two varint multicodecs: the multistream-use multicodec followed by the multicodec for the protocol to be used.
+The `multistream/use` protocol is simply two varint multicodecs: the multistream-use multicodec followed by the multicodec for the protocol to be used.
 This protocol is *unidirectional*.
-If the stream is bidirectional, the receiver will, by convention, respond the same way.
+If the stream is bidirectional, the receiver must acknowledge a successful protocol negotiation by responding with the same multistream-use protocol sequence.

 Every stream starts with multistream-use.
-Every other protocol defined here will be assigned a multicodec and selected with multistream/use.
+Every other protocol defined here will be assigned a multicodec and selected with `multistream/use.`

 This protocol should *also* be trivial to optimize in hardware simply by prefix matching (i.e., matching on the first N (usually 16-32) bits of the